mossmax62/javascript-desafio-5/readme.md

 1. Clone the repository: `git clone https://github.com/your-username/project-name.git`
 2. Navigate to the project directory: `cd project-name`
-3. Install the dependencies: `npm install`
+3. Open the project locally in your browser: `open index.html`

 ## Usage